mondoohq/cnquery/docs/development.md

    // Cast the resource to the appropriate type
 	computeSvc := obj.(*mqlGcpProjectComputeService)
    // List the networks: equivalent to gcp.project.computeService.networks MQL query.
-This will retrieve all networks in the project and cache them in the MQL cache.
-Consecutive calls to this will retrieve the data from cache and will not execute any API calls.
+This retrieves all networks in the project and caches them in the MQL cache.
+Consecutive calls to this retrieve the data from the cache and do not execute any API calls.
 	networks := computeSvc.GetNetworks()
 	if networks.Error != nil {
 		return nil, nil, networks.Error